 For many students and families, educational loans are a necessary part of the process of paying for college.
-Student Financial Aid offers and certifies loans for students, as well as Federal Direct Parent PLUS Loans for parents of undergraduates and Federal Direct Grad PLUS Loans for graduate students.
-Read on to learn more about the different types of loans offered by Carnegie Mellon.
+Student Financial Aid certifies loans for students, as well as Federal Direct Parent PLUS Loans for parents of undergraduates and Federal Direct Grad PLUS Loans for graduate students.
+Read on to learn more about the different types of loan programs at Carnegie Mellon.

 Perkins loans are low-interest loans for both graduate and undergraduate students, funded by the federal government and administered by Carnegie Mellon.
-Eligibility is determined using your financial aid application.
+Eligibility is determined by completing the Free Application for Federal Student Aid (FAFSA).

-The Federal Direct Student Loan is the most widely-used loan for college students and is available to both graduate and undergraduate students.
-There are two types of Federal Direct Student Loans, subsidized and unsubsidized, and your eligibility for both is determined using your financial aid application.
+The Federal Direct Student Loan is the most widely-used loan for college students and is available to both undergraduate and graduate students.
+There are two types of Federal Direct Student Loans, subsidized and unsubsidized, and your eligibility for both is determined by completing the FAFSA.

 The Federal Direct PLUS Loan is a financing option for parents of undergraduate students.
 Graduate students are eligible to apply for a Federal Direct Grad PLUS Loan.